thesarahmeister/workshops/lessons/github/slides.md

 # What is version control[^gitvcs] (VC) #

 * Keeps a history of everything done in a folder
-* Like a big track changes or logbook (basic science)
 * Can revert to previous change, try new things out
 * Don't have to worry about losing what you wrote!